Xiddoc/ComPy/README.md

   -o OUTPUT, --output OUTPUT
-                        the file to output the ASM code to -g, --compile         compiles the output to an executable
+                        the file to output the ASM code to -g, --compile         compiles the output to an executable -l LINKS, --links LINKS
+                        links ported libraries to the executable (seperate with the ; character)
 ```

 Basic usage (compiles the Python file `examples\testcode.py`